bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 * ...for fear that...
 I didn't tell Mandy about the party for fear that she would spoil the surprise.
 Claire would never go outside in the summer for fear that she would get sunburn.

+* (not) to be doing... (maybe doing)
+These toys seem to be distracting children.
+This company seems to be developing very well.
+The coronavirus appears to be breaking out all over the world.
+We considered this bug to be destroying the system.
+I think the wedding to be preparing now.
+She said the parade to be processing on the street.
+We believe the morality of this country to be changing worse.
+I guess the police not to be investigating this case.

 * to lose track of...
 So don't lose track of your time.